Skip to main content

 Analyst Summary

-Both Agility Robotics and Preferred Networks compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+AI Robotics remains a contested market, with Agility Robotics and Preferred Networks among its most prominent entrants.
 Agility Robotics, founded in 2015 and headquartered in the USA, develops bipedal humanoid robots designed for industrial and commercial applications.
 Preferred Networks develops deep learning technology applied to robotics, autonomous driving, and industrial applications, building neural network architectures for real-time edge inference in robot control, factory automation, and connected vehicle systems.

 Metrics Comparison